reactioncommerce/reaction-component-library/package/src/components/AddressCapture/v1/AddressCapture.md

 ```

 #### Validate Address
-A naive exmaple to demonstrate a basic address validation UX flow.
+A naive example to demonstrate a basic address validation UX flow.

 *Address postal codes that start with "1" will pass validation, all others will fail.*
 ```jsx